MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/playready-client-sdk.md

 -   [**PlayReadySecureStopIterator**](/uwp/api/Windows.Media.Protection.PlayReady.PlayReadySecureStopIterator) class
 -   [**PlayReadyHardwareDRMFeatures**](/uwp/api/Windows.Media.Protection.PlayReady.PlayReadyHardwareDRMFeatures) enumerator

 A new sample has been created to demonstrate how to use the new features of PlayReady DRM.
-The sample can be downloaded from [/samples/browse/?redirectedfrom=MSDN-samples&clcid=0x409](/samples/browse/?redirectedfrom=MSDN-samples).
+The sample can be downloaded from the [Code Samples Browser](samples/microsoft/windows-universal-samples/playready/).

 ## Things to consider